luque-gh/newman/README.md

 * Analyse relation among input and output parameters
 * Measure RPM
 * Running test with low farad capacitor as input voltage for the coil
-* Different geometry for PMBO 2018
+* PMBO 2018 using improved geometry

 ## Building Instructions